stevenaanen/dotfiles/README.md

 ## ZSH

 Install zsh (newer version instead of one shipping with MacOS):
-`brew install zsh zsh-completions`
+`brew install zsh zsh-completions z zsh-syntax-highlighting`

-Make it the default shell:
-`chsh -s $(which zsh)`

 Test with `echo $SHELL` after a restart of the shell

-Install oh-my-zsh
-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`

 Put sensitive env variables / custom config in `~/.env` or at least touch the file so that it exists.
 Then do this:
 `ln -s .zshrc ~/.zshrc`

+Install oh-my-zsh
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`